zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/inpaint/process_rest.gif"  height="500" />

 Note:
-for the each pixel in the area until all the values are not calculated In the reality the image is bigger and pixels are smaller.
+for the each pixel in the area until all the values are not calculated (wait for it)

+In the reality the image is bigger and pixels are smaller.
 That is why the whole process is done on an image pyramid.

 ---